 Winter

-It can snow over 600 inches (50 ft / 15 m) during a winter in the high elevations of Paradise (and Sunrise, too, although that area is closed to vehicles during that time).
+It can snow over 600 inches (50 feet /15 meters) during a winter in the high elevations of Paradise (and Sunrise, too, although that area is closed to vehicles during this time).
 Lower elevations may also experience snow and ice around Longmire, but more often, it’s an icy rain.
 Remember your vehicle’s tire chains (required to carry in your car whenever it begins snowing heavily in the park) and bring some traction devices for your boots.
 Prepare for cold, rainy, snowy weather on any given day.
+Dress warmly and pack water, snacks, and blankets.